MODERN & CONTEMPORARY ART

 store.
 Retrieval of purchases is done upon appointment and presentation of the paid voucher.

-of the auction, Pierre Bergé & associates will present the lots for sale again, and deduce the
+the auction, Pierre Bergé & associates will present the lots for sale again, and deduce the above

 The remainding amount will be kept in an escrow account, at the owners’ disposal.